niteshpant/public-teksystems-cybersecurity/part-3-cicd-principles/README.md

 **Ansible deployment**

-To run the ansible code, you need to make sure you have ansible-playbook installed on your system `python3 -m install pip install ansible-core`
+To run the ansible code, you need to make sure you have ansible-playbook installed on your system.
+Following command will install ansible-playbook on your machine.

-This should do the work to install ansible.
+`python3 -m install pip install ansible-core`

 There is hosts.ini file, which is basically an inventory file (currently empty with ip or domain name) but need to populate the file.

 There is sites.yml file, to tell which tasks to run

 To run the ansible, you need to do

 `ansible-playbook -i hosts.ini sites.yml`